nextstrain/nextclade/docs/user/nextclade-cli-flags.md

   It is used for the improved codon-aware alignment, for gene translation, calling of aminoacid mutations.
 Without Gene map, peptides will not be output and aminoacid mutations will not be detected.
 Also, without Gene map the nucleotide alignment step will not be informed by the codon information.

   Accepted formats: [GFF3](https://github.com/The-Sequence-Ontology/Specifications/blob/master/gff3.md)

+- (required) Only in CLI.
+A subset of genes to use during analysis.

+  Only these genes will be translated and only in these genes the aminoacid mutations will be detected.

+  Accepted formats: comma-delimited list of gene names.
+All gene names in the list MUST be present in the gene map (see `--input-gene-map`).

+  CLI flag: `--genes`

 - (optional) Table of PCR primers - a table that describes a set of PCR primers that might be used for PCR tests of the virus.